Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 TCU Schedule Analysis

-- According to the RPI, the Bears have four wins over Quadrant 3 opponents, tied for the 15th-most in the nation.
+- The Bears have tied for the 15th-most Quadrant 3 victories in the country according to the RPI (four).

 TCU 2023-24 Best Wins